retellretell/lstm-api-ml-project/README.md

 ```bash
 streamlit run streamlit_main_app.py
 ```
 The dashboard will open in your default browser.
+When it loads, it automatically fetches the most recent market news and presents recommended **Top Buys** and **Stop Loss** tickers.
+Use the "Refresh News" button at any time to update these suggestions.

 ## Optional Modules and Features